 Annual Meeting.
 Any written notice of revocation or subsequent proxy should be delivered to:

-VASCO Data Security International, Inc. 1901 South Meyers Road, Suite 210 Oakbrook Terrace, Illinois 60181 Attention: Secretary;
+VASCO Data Security International, Inc. 1901 South Meyers Road, Suite 210 Oakbrook Terrace, Illinois 60181 or hand delivered to the Secretary before the closing of the polls at the Annual Meeting.

+Attention: Secretary;

 PROPOSAL I ELECTION OF DIRECTORS